-Within a year of the agreement taking effect, the Parties and the IJB will undertake a review of the support services put in place pursuant to the agreement to ensure that the IJB has available to it all necessary professional, technical or administrative services for the purpose of preparing its Strategic Plan and carrying out the integration functions.
-There will then follow a process of annual review on the support services required by the IJB and this process will from part of the annual budget setting process for the IJB which is described in Section 9.2.
+- 5.3.1 The Parties agree to provide the IJB with the corporate support services that it requires to discharge fully its duties under the Act. - 5.3.2 The Parties and the IJB will regularly undertake review of the support services put in place pursuant to the agreement to ensure that the IJB has available to it all necessary professional, technical or administrative services for the purpose of preparing its Strategic Plan and carrying out the integration functions.
+This process will from part of the annual budget setting process for the IJB which is described in Section 9.2.

-5.4.
-Process to establish performance targets and reporting arrangements
+5.4 Performance targets, improvement measures and reporting arrangements